UCSD-ECEMAE-148/148-winter-2025-final-project-team-12/README.md

 **S**idharth Mundra |
  *CSE: Computer Science*

+## Abstract
+Our idea was to create a robot that can successfully complete a rescue mission through the use of SLAM and object detection.
+The robot drives around, mapping a room using lidar as it goes.
+While it drives, its camera searches for a green ball.
+Once the green ball is detected, the robot car will use the A* shortest path algorithm to locate the room's nearest exit.

+The robot utilizes the ROS2 topics for sensor fusion along with LiDAR for SLAM (Simultaneous Localization and Mapping).
+We also have Python scripts for real-time object detection on the OAK-D Lite camera, for implementing "follow the gap" navigation for object avoidance, and to manage the robot's movement.

 ## Goals
 1) Use OpenCV plus YOLO for camera vision to identify a tennis ball
 2) Use SLAM on Lidar to map that room